 Dolpo is confined by the Dhaulagiri range in the south and east, Mt.
-Sisne and Kanjiroba in the west and the Tibetan plataeu towards the north.
-Lake Phoksundo’s shimmering turquoise waters never fails to fascinate visitors, making it one of the major attractions of Dolpo.
+Sisne and Kanjiroba in the west and the Tibetan plateau towards the north.
+Lake Phoksundo’s shimmering turquoise waters never fail to fascinate visitors, making it one of the major attractions of Dolpo.

 Settlements here are generally at amazing altitudes of 3,660 m to 4,070 m and the people are devout Buddhists who have been trading with Tibet for centuries.
 There are 130 gompas (Buddhist monasteries) in Dolpo which speaks volumes for their religious fervor.

 One of the delightful moments during the trek is the sight of long yak caravans that even today endure immense hardships negotiating the harsh, icy terrain, crossing high mountain passes, carrying goods for barter to the other side of the Himalayas.

 Closely linked with Tibet, the people speak Tibetan, look Tibetan and retain their Tibetan heritage and culture which are highlighted by religious ceremonies in their monasteries where Tibetan Buddhism prevails.